FlowWest/rivermile/README.md

 ## Overview

-This package provides tools for working with river mile data, allowing users to find the nearest river mile for spatial points along water bodies.
+This package provides tools for calculating river miles of monitoring locations along rivers and streams.

 ## Installation